sethington/d3-rdio-party/README.md

 d3-rdio-party
 =============

-d3 data visualizations, based on frequencies from streamed rdio tracks.
+d3 data visualizations, based on frequencies from streamed rdio tracks. pretty much just a d3 playground for myself, but feel free to contribute :)

 Running
 --